 The President/CEO of the Peoria Arizona Chamber of Commerce has the daily responsibility of retaining and expanding Chamber membership by ensuring that all members receive a high return on their membership investment with relevant, responsive and timely services, initiatives, programs and events.
 Our successful President/CEO will sustain relationships with community, government, and educational institutions and forge new connections with current and potential strategic partners to ensure that the Chamber remains a strong and relevant influence in the region.
 This document includes the ideal candidate experience, critical competencies for success, and position responsibilities.

 This job description for the chamber's Director of Research and Evaluation explains the duties of the position as well as the required education, skills, and experience.

-This job description explains the duties and required education, skills, and experience for the Business Education Program Manager.
-This position works closely with the L.A.
+This is an example Workforce Development position description.
+It explains the duties and required education, skills, and experience for the Business Education Program Manager.
+The Business Education Program Manger works closely with the L.A.
 Compact and Los Angeles Unified School District to support business-education partnerships.

-This position description explains the duties and requirements for the Career Specialist.
+This is an example Workforce Development position description.
 The Career Specialist is a manager level position and will work directly with business and education partners to connect students with opportunities to explore and experience 21st Century career pathways.
 The position will facilitate opportunities that prepare students for participation in private sector jobs and executing this work in assigned Los Angeles high schools.
 The specialist will be positioned to work directly on school campuses and must be able to work effectively with the Chamber, employers, school administrators, teachers and students as well as related partners.